How to Choose an AI Robo-Advisor Alternative

 To choose an AI robo-advisor alternative, start by naming what you actually want: to learn a concept, to research, to manage your own holdings, or to automate allocation.
 Then evaluate each option on the criteria that matter: whether it connects to your accounts and how, whether access is read-only by default, whether you keep your own broker, the cost model, transparency, whether it is a registered adviser, and how honest it is about its limits.
 Avoid anything promising guaranteed returns.
 There is no single best one; match the tool to the job.
 Walnut is one connected option, and it is not an investment adviser.

 “AI robo-advisor alternative” covers very different tools.
 Some explain investing in plain language.
 Some research stocks and funds.
 Some read the real holdings at the broker you already use.
 And some still auto-allocate a managed account, just with an AI wrapper.
 The mistake is shopping for features before you decide what you are trying to do.
 This guide flips that order: first name the intent, then run each candidate through a short list of criteria, then watch for the red flags.
-It is honest about where each kind fits, including where a connected tool like Walnut is the right shape and where it is not.
+To make each criterion concrete, it shows how one connected tool, Walnut, meets it, named alongside the other kinds of tool you might weigh, and it is honest about where a connected tool is the right shape and where it is not.

 First, name what you actually want